 - impairment of the operator, if any

-Contact one of our Ottawa lawyers today for a free consultation if you or a family has been injured in a boating accident.
+Contact our Ottawa personal injury lawyer today for a free consultation if you or a family has been injured in a boating accident.
 McNally Gervan Lawyers is located in Ottawa and represents individuals across Canada who have suffered serious or catastrophic injuries.